 |photo: Trisha Keeler Photography|

-James Mustich is a longtime bookseller, and was the co-founder and publisher of the acclaimed book catalogue A Common Reader for two decades.
+A longtime bookseller, James Mustich was the co-founder and publisher of the acclaimed book catalogue A Common Reader for two decades.

 Tell us about the inspiration for 1,000 Books to Read Before You Die.